- A Weighty Issue: Childhood Obesity

 Adjustment disorders are quite common in children and teens.
 They are characterized by an excessive reaction to stress.

 - Alcohol Use Among Teens Is Epidemic

 The leading substance-abuse threat to children may be as close as your refrigerator.
 About 10 million adolescents drink alcohol.
 In fact, minors drink 19 percent of the alcohol consumed in the United States.

 - Anorexia Nervosa in Children

-Anorexia nervosa (AN) is eating disorder that is a form of self-starvation.
-A child or teen with AN has abnormally low body weight, a distorted body image, and an intense fear of gaining weight.
+Anorexia nervosa is an eating disorder that is a form of self-starvation.
+A child or teen with anorexia has abnormally low body weight, a distorted body image, and an intense fear of gaining weight.

 - Beating an Eating Disorder